 A Maverick?
 It’ll Need Proving!

 Originally known simply as Project X, the ambitious endeavour of self-proclaimed innovation oriented Automaton studios to create a 1000 player tactical shooter MMO has been named after more than a year.
 Set on an island in the near future, the now named Mavericks: Proving Grounds was revealed at the recent PC Gamer Weekender in London on February the 17th.
+Check out the teaser trailer here.

 Before the wider MMO world is released in 2019 a BR game mode is to be unveiled sometime later in 2018.
 A game which will seek to fix what the team at Automaton think is wrong with similar games like PUBG, poor connection and bugginess owing to the connection and performance issues that arise with 100 players connected in large scale maps.
 Limitations they say other similar games infrastructure are incapable of escaping.
 So what was their answer?
 Seemingly it was to quadruple the number of players in the server.